 ثُمَّ آتَيْنَا مُوسَى الْكِتَابَ تَمَامًا عَلَى الَّذِي أَحْسَنَ وَتَفْصِيلًا لِكُلِّ شَيْءٍ وَهُدًى وَرَحْمَةً لَعَلَّهُمْ بِلِقَاءِ رَبِّهِمْ يُؤْمِنُونَ

-The above verse shows that the scripture (kitab) that Moses possessed contained everything, therefore it wouldn’t make sense to consider that he got two books, but instead, this is proof that the statute book is embedded inside the scripture.
-We see the same phenomenon mentioned in regards to the Quran as well.
+The above verse shows that the scripture (kitab) that Moses possessed contained everything; therefore, it wouldn’t make sense to consider that he got two books.
+Instead, this proves that the Statute Book is embedded inside the scripture.
+We see the same phenomenon mentioned regarding the Quran as well.

 [44:1] H. M.